kratik-agrawal/Sweat/README.md

 The process was long but we are proud of what we have to show🥳

-## Challenges we ran into and Accomplishments
+## Challenges I ran into and Accomplishments

 The biggest challenges were the environment and the Machine Learning algorithms.
 I ran into plenty of problems related to the React Native environment, mostly because of the intricacies of what I was trying to complete.
 The Machine Learning Algorithm was a challenge but also my greatest accomplishment.
 It was something I never tried before and am excited that I was able to make it work.